 We summarize a set of criteria to help designers to decide whether to use SQL or NoSQL for their applications.

 China National Endowed Expert, Sun Yat-sen University, China

-Dr. Hong Shen is a specially-appointed Professor in Sun Yat-sen University where he was the foundation Director of Institute for Advanced Computing.
-With main research interests in parallel and distributed computing, privacy preserving computing, optimization algorithms, wireless and optical networks, data mining, he has led numerous research centers and projects in different countries.
+Hong Shen is a specially-appointed Professor in Sun Yat-sen University, China, where he was the foundation Director of SYSU's Institute for Advanced Computing.
+He is also an Adjunct Professor in the University of Adelaide, Australia, where he was a tenured Professor (Chair of Computer Science) for 15 years.
+He received the BS degree from Beijing University of Science and Technology, MS degree from University of Science and Technology of China, and PhD degree from Abo Akademi University, Finland.
+With main research interests in parallel and distributed computing, privacy preserving computing and high performance networks, he has led numerous research centers and projects in different countries.
 He has published 400+ papers including over 100 papers in major international journals such as a variety of IEEE and ACM transactions.
-Prof. Shen has received many honours and awards including China National Endowed Expert , Ministry of Education Science and Technology Progress Award, and Chinese Academy of Sciences Natural Sciences Award.
-He has served on the editorial boards of numerous journals and chaired many conferences.
+Prof. Shen received many honors and awards, and served on different roles in professional societies, journal editorial boards and conference committees.

 Speech Title: Bridge HPC and AI: Machine-Learning Enhanced Scheduling of High-Performance Computing Jobs